Shen-Language/shen-cl/README.md

 ### Building

-You will need `clisp` and/or `sbcl` installed.
-This can be acquired will `apt` on linux or downloaded from the official websites linked above.
+You will need to have the Common Lisp implementations you want to work with installed.
+These can be acquired with `apt` on linux or downloaded from the official websites linked above.

 If you are running Windows, [GOW](https://github.com/bmatzelle/gow) is recommended as it comes with `make` as well as commands used in the `Makefile`.

+`Makefile` operations:

   * Fetch kernel sources by running `make fetch`.
   * Build all ports by running `make`.